 Select the ОК button to apply the changes you have made.

-While working with the Google Gruyere application via HTTPS you might encounter the following browser message regarding the interruption of a safely connection:
+While working with the Google Gruyere application via HTTPS you might encounter the following browser message regarding the interruption of a safe connection:

-Now you should have all of the chapter goals completed, having run and configured your FAST node.
-In the next chapter you will learn what is required to generate a set of security tests based on a few baseline requests.
+Having run and configured your FAST node, you should now have all of the chapter goals completed.
+In the next chapter, you will learn what is required to generate a set of security tests based on a few baseline requests.